 Kalila Homann, MA, LPC-S, BC-DMT is the founder and program director of the Embodied Neurobiology Training Program, which began in 2010.
 She received the 2018 Excellence in Education Recognition Award from the ADTA Board of Directors in recognition of her specific and significant contribution to education in the field of dance/movement therapy.

 Kalila has taught and supervised at the graduate and postgraduate level in dance therapy and expressive arts therapy for 25 years, alongside an active clinical practice in Austin, Texas.
-With a specialized focus in how DMT impacts the brain, Ms. Homann has published articles and chapters on the topic of dance/movement therapy and neurobiology, and developed courses and workshops on this subject which have been presented nationally and internationally.
-She has taught courses and worked extensively on program development with dance/movement therapy graduate departments at Drexel University and Antioch University.
+Her extensive clinical experience includes program development and implementation in inpatient and outpatient psychiatric treatment, public schools, community resources, and private practice.
+With a specialized focus in how DMT impacts the brain, Ms. Homann has published articles and chapters on the topic of dance/movement therapy and neurobiology, and developed courses and workshops on this subject which have been presented nationally and internationally, including courses at Drexel and Antioch Universities.

 Nanine teaches the 6 credit group process course series for Embodied Neurobiology.